 This summer on the MinneCulture Podcast, it’s all about Minnesota history.

-Support for MinneCulture on KFAI comes from the Minnesota Arts and Cultural Heritage Fund.
-Support also comes from Hennepin History Museum.
+Support for MinneCulture on KFAI comes the Minnesota Arts and Cultural Heritage Fund and the Hennepin History Museum.